-444https://www.khanacademy.org/humanities/world-history/ancientmedieval/christianity/v/roman-empire-and-christianity centuries, Arab invasions established Islam as the dominant religion in about half the area in which Christianity had been dominant.446 During this time, however, Celtic and British missionaries spread the faith in western and northern Europe, while missionaries of the Greek Church in Constantinople worked in Eastern Europe and Russia.
+The advance of Christianity slowed after 500 as the Roman Empire, with which it had become identified disintegrated.
+In the 7th and 8th centuries, Arab invasions established Islam as the dominant religion in about half the area in which Christianity had been dominant.45 During this time, however, Celtic and British missionaries spread the faith in western and northern Europe, while missionaries of the Greek Church in Constantinople worked in Eastern Europe and Russia.
 From 1350 to 1500, Christianity suffered a serious recession.
 The new Empire of the Ottoman Turks replaced the Arab state and destroyed the Byzantine Empire.
 The old Eastern Christian churches declined, and in addition, the Black Death killed hundreds of missionaries, who were not replaced.